Drake

 Biography

-“Wait, you need to help me this!”
+“Wait, you need to help me with this!”
 Drake whispered it rather than screamed, for it was still early in the morning and he didn’t want to wake the neighbors.
 But his assistant didn’t hear—or ignored him.
 The Coatl flapped away down the corridor, leaving Drake alone with a very aggressive, very hungry greater Janustrap.

 Drake sighed.
 “Just another day at work.”
 Except it wasn’t.
 He normally didn’t take deliveries so early in the day, but many dragons tended to freak out when they saw the plants he handled.
 Sure, there was a market for botanical behemoths such as this, but it wasn’t what he would call mainstream.
 (Or acceptable, as disapproving citizens would say.)